devSchacht/essential-image-optimization/app/partials/book.md

 The [JPEG](https://en.wikipedia.org/wiki/JPEG) may well be the world's most widely used image format.
 As noted earlier, [45% of the images](http://httparchive.org/interesting.php) seen on sites crawled by HTTP Archive are JPEGs.
 Your phone, your digital SLR, that old webcam - everything pretty much supports this codec.
 It's also very old, dating all the way back to 1992 when it was first released.
 In that time, there's been an immense body of research done attempting to improve what it offers.

-JPEG is a lossy compression algorithm that discards information in order to save space and many of the efforts that came after it attempted to preserve visual fidelity while keeping file-sizes as low as possible.
+JPEG is a lossy compression algorithm that discards information in order to save space and many of the efforts that came after it attempted to preserve visual fidelity while keeping file sizes as small as possible.

 **What image quality is acceptable for your use-case?**